mlange-42/arche/docs/content/guide/performance/index.md

 Different components are a great way to represent different states of otherwise similar entities.
-For example, it is completely valid to build a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) to model behavior, using components to represent state.
+For example, it is completely valid to build a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) to model behavior, using components to represent states.
 However, each state transition results in moving an entity and its components between archetypes.
 Thus, when transitions occur frequently (say faster than every 20 ticks), different components are not the most efficient way to represent states.